 Although many products are at risk for bacteria and microbes, it doesn’t mean these products directly cause future infections.

 People love to wear wristbands for weeks at a time, and because of that, they are at risk for germs being collected every day.
 If someone isn’t mindful of their cleanliness, of course bacteria will build up around the area where the germs collect.
-So if you don’t wash your hands consistently, your wrists, arms, and bracelets, could also be affected.

 All Wristbands Are The Same

 It may seem like all wristbands look alike, but they are more different than you think.
 Generally speaking, there are two kinds of wristbands - silicone and Tyvek.

 With Tyvek, you can change the solid color or the pattern on the paper, but there’s usually only the paper Tyvek to choose from.
 Silicone, however, comes in many different styles.
 At Rapid Wristbands, there are seven different kinds of wristbands.
 With each one, you can change the style, font type, color, size, and design of the wristband.

 At Rapid Wristbands, we hear of many worries from customers.
 One popular fear we get is that of breakage from rubber wristbands.

 “Will our bands eventually break or get damaged?”

 Silicone is made of a highly-durable, flexible rubber-like material that can withstand heat and is made with little to no toxic chemicals.
 Compared to plastic, they are the better option.
 If taken care of well, custom rubber wristbands are able to last for years and years, making them more environmentally friendly than their plastic counterpart.

 Power balance bands were the bracelet to have from 2008 - 2012.
 They ensured balance and strength due to their hologram technology based on Easter philosophies related to energy (i.e. chakras).